peterdieleman/papermod/content/posts/linux/battery-saving.md

   This requires a little bit of investigating on the possible settings.
   Default is maximum freq w/o turboboost.

-I recommend making a 'backing' of the original settings file, which can be done by `cp lalalala`

-The `#` mean the line is commented out, and that TLP will use the default setting instead.

-### Actions (10 mins): {#actions-tlp}

-1. xyz.
-2. xyz.
-3. xyz.
-4. xyz.

 ## Bluetooth & Wifi